hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/mean_reversion/online_moving_average_reversion.rst

 .. math::
     \: \: \: \: \: \: \: \: \: \: \: \: \:= \alpha \textbf{1} + (1 - \alpha) \frac{\tilde{x_t}}{x_t}

+- :math:`w` is the window value for simple moving average.
+- :math:`\alpha` is the smoothing factor for exponential moving average.
+- :math:`\bigodot` is the element-wise cumulative product.
+In this case, the cumulative product represents the overall change in prices.

 .. tip::

     For both OLMAR-1 and OLMAR-2, the corresponding window and alpha values are the most important parameters.